APCSLowell/SampleAssignment/README.md

 15. `commit` the 4 files.
 When we `commit` we are packaging up the 4 files they we want to share on our GitHub website.
 You can imagine `commit` as placing the 4 files in an envelope with a coversheet that explains the contents.
 First we can check to see if our files are ready to commit by typing `git status`.
 ![Image 11](/images/SampleAssignment11.png)

-15. Type `git commit -m "Added first name to index.html"`.
+15. Type `git commit -m "Add first name to index.html"`.
 Press *enter*.
 ![Image 12](/images/SampleAssignment12.png)

 16. `push` the modified SampleAssignment to the remote repository on your GitHub account.
-We `push` the modified files to our remote GitHub site by typing the code `git push origin gh-pages`.
+We `push` the modified files to our remote GitHub site by typing the code `git push origin master`.
 You'll be prompted for your *GitHub* username and password. **Note that your password is secured.
 It is not displayed when you enter it.** After you enter your credentials, you should see a screen like this one.
 ![Image 13](/images/SampleAssignment13.png)

 17. The hard work is done!
 Now you can see your program on the web.
 First, be patient.
 It may take 15 minutes or so before your first web page is ready.
 Then, open up a browser like Google chrome and enter